zetseatZ/into-cps.github.io/simulators/overture/index.md

 - 2. Select the model description file
 - 3. Check the console for errors

-If import is done on a clean project the following files will be created:
+If import is done on a clean project, the following files will be created:

 - `System.vdmrt`
 - `World.vdmrt`
 - `HardwareInterface.vdmrt`

-If these files already exists in the project the `HardwareInterface.vdmrt` will be updated and the import will check for an instance hereof in the system, and check for the `run` operation in `World`.
+If these files already exist in the project, the `HardwareInterface.vdmrt` will be updated, the import will check for an instance thereof in the system and check for the `run` operation in `World`.

 # Exporting an FMU